The platforms, apps and tools I pay for (and the ones I don’t)

 There is no such thing as an “average” Virtual Assistant

-I’ll start by mentioning that there are many different types of Virtual Assistant.
+I’ll start by mentioning that there are many different types of Virtual Assistants.

 Even then, there are many levels within the techie VA category because not all tech VAs offer the same services.
 One may specialise in video and photo editing, one may be heavily into website development, and another might be a whizz at creating landing pages or membership sites.